Orchard House remains TEMPORARILY CLOSED due to COVID-19 restrictions

 Whether a daily record, philosophical outlet, or repository for creativity, journals satisfied the expressive needs of each Alcott family member.
 In fact, Louisa May Alcott's journal often provided her with material she used to write Little Women.
 Throughout the house, excerpts from Alcott diaries will be shared with students, and they will be given the chance to record their thoughts and impressions in their own journals as well.

-Curriculum Frameworks: English Language Arts Standards 2, 4, & 5; English Literature Standards 8, 9, 13, 14, & 15; English Composition Standards 20 & 22; History and Social Science Standard 3
+English Language Arts Standards 2, 4, & 5; English Literature Standards 8, 9, 13, 14, & 15; English Composition Standards 20 & 22; History & Social Science Standard 3

-Suitable for Grades 5 - 12; up to 30 students.
+Suitable for Grades 5 - 12.

 In this interactive writing/discussion-based program, students immerse themselves in an exploration of the man-made and natural landscapes of 19th Century Concord.
 Focusing on the community of authors, philosophers, and intellectuals gathered here, students examine how each Alcott family member responded to their changing world, and the ways in which their responses were reflected in literature, philosophy, artwork, and social action.

-Curriculum Frameworks: History & Social Science Standards 1, 2, 3, & 4; English Literature Standards 8, 9, 15, & 17
+History & Social Science Standards 1, 2, 3, & 4; English Literature Standards 8, 9, 15, & 17

-Suitable for Grades 10 - 12; up to 45 students.
+Suitable for Grades 10 - 12.

 "Hand-in-Hand"